dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 }
 ```

 Visit, registration and referral mappings follow the same structure.
 Event data elements are turned into clinical resources (e.g., `Observation`) and linked back to both the encounter and the patient.
-The DataSonnet script then assembles the bundle, while modules defines and populates the structure of each resource.
+The DataSonnet script then assembles the bundle, while modules define and populate the structure of each resource.

 This structure worked well for the demo.
 The mappings are easy to set up, and changes tend to stay local to a single file.
 The transformation layer stays decoupled from the Camel route logic of the `fhir-sync-agent`.
-Adding a new mapping usually means a writing Jsonnet module and including it in the DataSonnet entry point.
+Adding a new mapping usually means writing a Jsonnet module and including it in the DataSonnet entry point.
 It is also easier to test due to this decoupling.
 Example tracker payloads can be run through the transformation and validated against expected FHIR output at both resource and bundle level, which made the NEHR alignment validation easier.

 Due to this decoupling, it is also easier to test.
 Example tracker payloads can be run through the transformation and validated against expected FHIR output at both resource and bundle level, which made the NEHR alignment validation easier.